SidRoberts/centum/docs/components/router/routes.md

 $group->get("/login", LoginController::class, "form");
 ```

 ### Same URL, Different Methods

-It's likely that at some point you'll want to use the same URL for different things.
-For example, you might want to show users a login form at `/login` but also allow the form to submit the login data to `/login`:
+It is common to have the same URL respond differently based on the HTTP method.
+A typical example is having a login page that displays a form on `GET /login` and processes the submitted form data on `POST /login`.

+Here is a controller that handles both cases:

 ```php
 namespace App\Web\Controllers;